Custom Search Ads

 - Nature of searchable content

-As described in the AdSense program policies, copyrighted content or content that violates our site content guidelines should not be the focus of your searchable content.
+As described in the AdSense Program policies, copyrighted content or content that violates our site content guidelines should not be the focus of your searchable content.

 - Code may only be used on search results pages

-Ads must be distinct from search results
+- Ads must be clearly identified and distinguishable from search results

 - No incentivizing searches